 uxTimeStamp This is a special switch for date conversions.
 It only works if the extracted property value is an ISO-like timestamp (YYYY-MM-DD HH:MM:SS).
 If so, it will be converted to a Unix-like ctime() timestamp.
 If the extracted property value is not an ISO-like timestamp, no conversion happens.

-escapecc Control characters in property are replaced by the sequence control character (at least two digits, may be more).
+uxLocalTimeStamp This is the same as uxTimeStamp, but with local time instead of escapecc Control characters in property are replaced by the sequence control character (at least two digits, may be more).